One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 - access every tool

 There are two types of owners: verified owners and delegated owners, both have subtle differences.
-Verified owners have completed the GSC property verification setup process, while delegated owners have been added (by a verified owner).
+Verified owners have completed the Google Search Console property verification setup process, while delegated owners have been added (by a verified owner).

 Note: Delegated owners can add other delegated owners.